 Western students admitted to the combined program will remain eligible under the normal Western rules for the Dean's Honor List and to graduate with distinction.
 RuG students admitted to the combined program will be eligible for the Dean's Honor List in each of their two years of study at Western, and will graduate with distinction from Western if they are on the Dean's Honor List in both years.

 Each institution will appoint a faculty member to serve as the co-ordinator of the combined degree program.
 The co-ordinators will be responsible for admission decisions and the on-going operation of the combined program.
 The co-ordinators will attempt to maintain reciprocity in the number of incoming and outgoing students at the two schools.

 RuG students in the first year of the JD at Western will, like other exchange students, pay regular tuition to RuG.
-In their second year, they will pay tuition to Western at the same level as its other second-year students.
+In their second year, they will pay tuition to Western at the international student rate.
 Western students in the first term of the LLM at RuG will pay regular Western tuition to Western.
 In their second term they will pay foreign graduate school tuition to RuG.